dell-democenter/dell-democenter.github.io/0499/Readme.md

 ## openshift
 3 node openshuft cluster. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM

-## rancher
-single node rancher. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM

 ## nas
 is running rocky linux and doing the NFS datstore jov for the esxi cluster.

 ## wac (windows admin center)
 the "option" to have a nice HTML5 UI for managing windows systems.
 **MUST** be accessed by edge, it's not working with firefox

 # actual issues